 One of our primary focal points has always been, and continues to be, ensuring that students are well-prepared for their post-secondary aspirations.
 For several years, we have relied heavily on two metrics to demonstrate our progress and success relative to this goal: the percentage of students in each graduating class who have had a post-secondary experience before graduation; and the percentage of students getting accepted to the most competitive colleges they aspire to attend.
-Click here to view the Class of 2020 Graduate Report.
-Prior to Covid, HKHS had been working on developing greater student agency and ownership of their own learning.
-The blended learning initiative was one of the most visible efforts toward that end.
-With the pandemic came an increased awareness among a broader population of stakeholders that student investment in their own learning is, of course, key to their ultimate success.
-The more agency and ownership a student has over his/her learning, the more naturally engaged in it s/he will be with greater learning outcomes the reward.
+As students return to full time, in-person learning we will be resetting expectations for student performance in order to help them prepare for life after high school.